Your customer journey does not start on your homepage.

 -

-the category of solutions
+the category of solution

 -

-and you as a credible option
+your brand as a credible option

 Discovery isn’t…